getzola/zola/docs/content/documentation/getting-started/configuration.md

 # For overriding the default output directory `public`, set it to another value (e.g.: "docs")
 output_dir = "public"

-# Whether hidden files and folders at the root level of the output directory are preserved when building the site.
+# Whether dotfiles at the root level of the output directory are preserved when building the site.
 preserve_dotfiles_in_output = false

 # When set to "true", the Sass files in the `sass` directory in the site root are compiled.